Nitin-Bhawarkar/Web_App/README.md

 ![login_about](https://github.com/Nitin-Bhawarkar/Web_App/assets/50537129/360a0602-9d31-4c80-b5c7-1b19844525d7)

 ### 4. Contact Page
-In contact us after login we can send a message which is directly saved in database
+In contact us after login we can send a message which is directly saved in the database
 ![login contact](https://github.com/Nitin-Bhawarkar/Web_App/assets/50537129/75703cef-4a8c-42d3-a6e7-81da5d4be24a)